 DWI charges covers being behind the wheel of a car with a BAC, (Blood Alcohol Concentration) of .08 or higher, or having one’s faculties and reactions impaired by drugs or alcohol.
 The Texas courts and prosecutors treat this as a serious crime.
 The methods and equipment used by law enforcement to determine if a driver is or is not impaired are not infallible, which allows for a number of avenues of effective defense.
-Anyone who has been charged with DWI should work closely with a Houston criminal defense lawyer who has a reputation as an insightful and successful defender of individual rights.
+Anyone who has been charged with DWI should work closely with a Houston criminal lawyer who has a reputation as an insightful and successful defender of individual rights.

 Conviction on a DWI charge can remain on your criminal record for life.
 This could have serious consequences in your professional life and affect your reputation and standing in the community.
 Serious DWI charges will lead to a long jail or prison term.
 The other costs you will face include difficulties in getting and costs related to insurance.
 It is vital to defend against a DWI charge from the moment you are arrested.
 Keeping a conviction off your record can make a tremendous difference to your future.
 There may be any number of defense strategies, which could be used effectively in your case.
 The lawyers at our firm handle all types of defense for those charged with a drunk driving offense including: